Baldric of Dol: Life

 Baldric would become a prevalent figure within the Church in Loire Valley, even developing rivalries for high-ranking Church positions.
 Bishop Ivo of Chartres accused Baldric to Hugh of Die of attempting to become bishop of Orléans through means of bribery.
 However, because of Ivo’s ill will toward Baldric, it is unknown if this claim is well-founded.
 In 1107 he received from Pope Paschal II the see of Dol, and once again Ivo of Chartres would oppose the decision, as would the clergy of Dol.
 Nonetheless, the pope overruled their opposition, making Baldric Archbishop of Dol a year later.
 Despite the ruling of the pope, Baldric was not able to win the favor of the clergy at Dol, leading him to travel to several locations across France and Europe for councils, witnessing charters, and resolving Church-related disputes rather than remaining at home with a hostile monastery.
 In Avranches, he witnessed a charter in 1115 which saw Henry I of England grant the monks who founded the abbey of Savigny, and were led by preacher and former hermit Vital of Mortian, its forest.
 Two years later he returned to Bourgueil to witness an agreement between it and the abbey of Montierneuf.
-Baldric also traveled to Rome multiple times, first in 1108, then in 1116, and finally in 1123 when we went to counter a charge that saw a papal legate suspend him and successfully clear his name.
+Baldric also traveled to Rome multiple times, first in 1108, then in 1116, and finally in 1123 when he went to counter a charge that saw a papal legate suspend him and successfully clear his name.
 He also left an account of a journey to England and exercised considerable activity as bishop in reforming monastic discipline.

 Baldric spent the last years of his life away from Dol near the coast of Normandy, writing, teaching, and visiting monasteries until his death in 1130 at the age of 84 years old.
 He was buried on December 30 of that same year in the abbey church of Saint Pierre-de-Preaux in the Diocese of Lisieux, remaining in his preferred region of France in Normandy where many monastic figures would originate from and spend their lives.